Written by Craig Fearn

 - Opening hours (prominently displayed)

 Need a professional website?
 Our one-page website service is perfect for restaurants.
+For guidance on what restaurant sites actually need, read our restaurant website design guide.

 Delivery platforms like Deliveroo, Uber Eats, and Just Eat can expand your reach significantly—but margins are tight.